telehash/TMesh/TMesh.md

 * [Atmel](http://blog.atmel.com/2013/04/23/praise-the-lord-a-new-sub-1ghz-rf-transceiver-supporting-4-major-regional-frequency-bands/)

-### (O)QPSK
+#### (O)QPSK

 TBD

 ## MAC

-### AES-128
+### Private Knock Encryption

 One epoch is also a private encrypted session between the two motes.
-The epoch's 16 bytes are used as the AES-128 key and the IV is based on the current window sequence counter.
-All knocks transmitted in the first window `0` must include an 8 byte random IV at the beginning of the payload.
+The epoch's 16 bytes are first SHA-256 encoded to get a 32 byte digest.
+The second 16 bytes of the digest are used as the AES-128 `knock-key` and the IV is based on adding the current window sequence counter to a given 8 byte random IV-pad.
+All knocks transmitted in the first window `0` must always include the 8 byte random IV-pad at the beginning of the payload and it must be re-generated with each repeated transmission.
+At no point is the source IV transmitted again in the epoch.

-The IV of subsequent knocks is that initial base IV with the current window sequence added to it.
-It is also common to load an initial IV and begin an epoch at a later window sequence than starting with the `0` transmission.
+When an epoch is initialized from another source starting from a higher window sequence the shared private IV-pad must be provided.
+This helps maximize the privacy and uniqueness of every knock between any two motes.

 ### Payload Types